OskarKjellin/vizceral-hystrix/README.md

 {
-  "regionName": "eu-west-1", //Required, the name of the region "httpPort": 8081, (optional) the http port to listen on "turbine": {
+  "regionName": "eu-west-1", //Required, the name of the region "httpPort": 8081, (optional) the http port to listen on "timeoutPercentageThreshold": 0, (optional) percentage of timeouts before showing a warning on connection, range 0-1 "failurePercentageThreshold": 0, (optional) percentage of timeouts before showing a warning on connection, range 0-1 "turbine": {
     "host": "127.0.0.1", //required, host of the turbine cluster "port": 8080, //required, port of the turbine cluster